kywch/mg2hfbot/README.md

     ```
     $ pixi install
     ```

+## Known Issues
+* The conversion and evaluation runs on a single environment, so it might take some time.
+I tried the vectorized environment but could not make it work.
+* While converting the MimicGen datasets, not all demonstrations were successfully reproduced.
+On the HuggingFace Hub, the dataset containing only successful demonstrations is available with the _so suffix, like `kywch/mimicgen_stack_d0_so`.

 ## MimicGen datasets
 MimicGen contains two types of datasets: source human demonstrations and core task variations.
 The convert script downloads the data into `mg_download` directory.
 For more details about MimicGen, see their [project website](https://mimicgen.github.io/) and the [paper](https://arxiv.org/pdf/2310.17596).